Tuition, fees and other costs (before your merit and need-based aid are applied)

 Recalculation is based on the percentage of earned aid using the following Federal Return of Title IV funds formulas.

 The percentage of a payment period or term completed = the number of days completed up to the withdrawal date divided by the total days in the payment period or term.
-(Any break of five days or more is not counted as part of the days in the term.)
+(Any break of five days or more is not counted as part of the total days in the term.)
 This percentage is also the percentage of earned aid.

 Funds are returned to the appropriate federal program based on the percentage of unearned aid using the following formula: